criswell/github-reflog/README.md

 handler!
 * Github has [rate limits](https://developer.github.com/v3/#rate-limiting) for
 their API.
 You can very easily hit those limits using `git-github-reflog`.
+* Currently has built in pagination and does not support piping to external pagers or files.
+The reason for this is because we want to limit the Github API calls as much as possible.

 ## Supported platforms